kafle1/routeway/README.md

 # Routeway
 ## Introduction
-We are trying to gather data about all the public transportations of Nepal, their routes, timings, pricing, stations etc.
+Routeway is a complete data source about all the public transportations of Nepal, their routes, timings, pricing, stations and many more.

 ## Contribution

 Checkout our [Contribution.md](Contribution.md) file for contribution guidelines.

 Thanks for your contribution.
-`Little drops make the mighty ocean`
+**Little drops make the mighty ocean**